lalakin99/lalakin99/README.md

 ## Hi there 👋 I am Lal!

 I'm a passionate **Data Scientist and Analyst** with a Master's degree from Politecnico di Torino.
-I specialize in applying data-driven techniques to real-world problems, with a particular love for motorsports and optimization.
 My journey revolves around solving challenges in **data analysis, machine learning**, and **strategy optimization**, and I'm always eager to learn and grow.

 ---